-Prior to joining the Institute, he served in the Division of Research and Statistics at the Federal Reserve Board, first as deputy director (2001–11) and most recently as director (2011–18).
+Prior to joining the Institute, he served for many years on the staff of the Federal Reserve Board, including as deputy director (2001–11) and director (2011–18) of the Division of Research and Statistics.
 In the latter role, he functioned as the chief economist of the division, a senior advisor to three successive chairs of the Federal Reserve Board, the division's lead for strategic direction, and its chief manager.
 Wilcox put special emphasis on improving diversity and inclusion, both at the Federal Reserve and in the economics profession.
-He helped coordinate the Federal Reserve's policy response to the financial crisis while he served as deputy director.

 He also served as assistant secretary for economic policy at the Treasury Department from 1997 to 2001, and as a senior economist at the Council of Economic Advisers from 1994 to 1995.